-Diabetic Foot Care
+Diabetic Foot Care in Florida

 A: A diabetic should see a foot doctor to receive preventive foot care.
 Diabetics can see a podiatrist to get their nails trimmed, callused shaved, evaluated for blisters, sores or foreign bodies and checked for sensation.